redoxide/ruste/README.md

    abstract syntax tree on the standard output, and any compile errors on the standard error output)

 3. Import the `de.redoxi.ruste` projects into the Eclipse workspace.

+4. Add `eclipse.target` in `de.redoxi.ruste.core.tests` as the Target definition in the "Plug-in development" preferences.